-The cream worked.
+The Protopic cream worked.
 Unfortunately, it only did so after turning my face bright red and causing it to itch uncontrollably for five hours.
 Using it at night made it almost impossible for me to fall asleep, but two days later my face would return to normal.
-Unhappily, the improvement would last only for 1-2 weeks and then the rash would flare again.
+Unfortunately, the improvement would last only for 1 – 2 weeks and then the rash would flare again.
 Thinking that this was the best I could hope for, I continued using Protopic for several years.

 Then one day in 2011 while presenting to clients in a meeting I began to feel my neck getting hot.
 Over a span of minutes, the rash crept up my neck and onto the side of my face.
 One of my clients suddenly exclaimed, “Rhea, there’s something wrong with your face!”
 I explained it away with a wave of my hand, saying, “Yes, I sometimes get this.
 It’s nothing.”
 But I knew I had to leave the meeting before my rash became wet and I developed the overwhelming urge to start clawing at it.

-So the next day I went out with our son so my husband could read and study and find all the latest research on my condition.
-When I returned home at the end of the day, he presented me with a list of nine ideas backed by research that he thought might help, which he’d wrote in order on a piece of paper from the least invasive, cyanocobalamin (vitamin B12) cream, to the most invasive, an acid wash.
+So the next day I went out with our son so my husband could find and read all the latest research on my condition.
+When I returned home at the end of the day, he presented me with a list of nine ideas backed by research that he thought might help, which he’d wrote down on a piece of paper in order of the least invasive, cyanocobalamin (vitamin B12) cream, to most invasive, an acid wash.
 He wrote a thoughtful email detailing his findings, which I immediately sent to my dermatologist.

 What my frustrating medical experience showed me in stark terms was this: